facet-tech/facet-extension/readme_assets/FAQ.md

 ### 10. How to contact? <br/>

-You can open [github issue](https://github.com/facets-io/facet-extension/issues) or email us at support@facet.ninja.
+You can open [github issue](https://github.com/facets-io/facet-extension/issues) or email us at support@facet.run.